 2012-13: Gavrikov played 47 games for Loko Yaroslavl in his first full MHL season and represented Russia at the 2013 U18 World Junior Championship in Sochi.
 He scored 3 goals with 3 assists and was -1 with 18 penalty minutes.
 In seven games at the WJC he was +4 with no points and 27 penalty minutes.
 Russia finished fourth; falling 2-1 to Finland in the bronze medal game.

 2013-14: Gavrikov skated in 45 games for Loko Yaroslavl in his second MHL season.
 He scored 3 goals with 9 assists and was +33 with 28 penalty minutes.
 Loko defeated Dynamo St. Petersburg in the first round before falling to SKA 1946 in a second round series.
 Gavrikov had 2 assists and was +2 with 4 penalty minutes in seven playoff games.
-He was ranked 17th amongst European skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft.
+He was ranked 17th amongst European skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft but was not selected.